HugoReeves/learn-go/basics/operators/operators.md

 * NOT `!` - The NOT operator allows us to check what something is not.
 	For example: `!true` is equal to `false` and `!false` is equal to `true`

-###Comparators
+###Comparison Operators
-Comparators allow us to compare values and if they meet the criteria, return false.
+Comparison operators allow us to compare values and if they meet the criteria, return false.
 This will make more sense in the next section using If Else statements.

 * is equal to `==` - Is true if x is equal to y.
 	For example: `10 == 5` is equal to `false`